freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/score-motors.md

 ## Player Experience

 The way the scoring works results in a very particular timing of when exactly the score reels move during the game.
-Since in most games, chimes and bells are fired when the reel position changes, the player not only sees but also hears these patterns.
+Since in most games, chimes and bells are fired when the reel position changes, the player not only sees, but also hears these patterns.
 This means that accurate timing is essential for an authentic gaming experience.

 # Setup